Administrative Policies and Procedures Manual - Policy 2100: Sustainability

 3.4.
 Social Equity

 UNM should consider the principles of environmental justice in its operations, activities, and research, and avoid inequitable and disparate impact where possible.
-The University is subject to New Mexico Governor’s Executive Order 2006-001, which will serve as a guide to the Sustainability Council in implementing sustainability programs.

 3.5.
 Economic Opportunity

 The Office of Sustainability will identify funding for sustainability projects and provide work-study opportunities for students.
 The University will also help boost the State's sustainability industry by increasing demand for clean energy, clean cars, recycled products, and green building materials.

 A broad network of University employees supports the educational and research activities of the University.
 The network provides the facilities, transportation, landscape, utilities, communications, and administrative foundation necessary to operate the University.
 University operations expend the majority of the overall resources consumed by UNM; therefore the following goals have been developed to incorporate sustainability into University operations.